chrisrosen1/DH-101-Starter-Repository/makes/week12.md

-# Week 12 – AI & Ecology
+# The Environmental Cost of AI
+## Energy, Carbon, and Invisible Infrastructure
 ## The Artifact
 This infographic reveals the hidden environmental impact of AI by breaking down the energy and carbon costs behind systems like GPT-3.
 By using comparisons like flights and cars, it makes these abstract numbers more concrete and relatable.
 <img width="600" height="1500" alt="image" src="https://github.com/user-attachments/assets/56f31b45-038b-4117-8785-0e46355c751e" />